 |Manufacturer of Small Nuclear Power Stations and components|

 The uranium market is in a unique position such that the world’s largest miner of the metal would rather buy on the spot market than the mine itself.
 That says a lot about the marginal cost of production relative to current prices.

-The uranium prices have fallen to a level which is more than surrealistic.
+The uranium prices have fallen to a level that is more than surrealistic.
 Uranium and Uranium shares have become a once in a lifetime opportunity and will go ballistic once the actual reserves are depleted.
 This should normally happen before the end of 2017.
 When this market explodes, it will be like the Gold & Silvermine sector on Steroids.
 URA went up by 45% over the past 6 months!
 (April 2017).
 Today (2023), the sector has still not adjusted to the REALITY!

 Molten Salt reactors never got the go-ahead in the early days of nuclear development because of the difficulty of producing weaponized materials from them.
 In the current age that is one of the primary points in their favor since what we need is a non-proliferation friendly design that is less susceptible to meltdowns.
 Nevertheless, it will be years before we have a working prototype.

 Lockheed announces a breakthrough in nuclear fusion energy.
 100MW reactor small enough to fit on the back of a truck.
 A cleaner energy source could be in use within 10 years.
 Lockheed Martin Corp said on Wednesday it had made a technological breakthrough in developing a power source based on nuclear fusion, and the first reactors, small enough to fit on the back of a truck, could be ready for use in a decade.
 Tom McGuire, who heads the project, said he and a small team had been working on fusion energy at Lockheed’s secretive Skunk Works for about four years, but we're now going public to find potential partners in industry and government for their work.

 |Click to enlarge|